o0Zz/ozKeyboardMouseEmul/README.md

 # ozKeyboardMouseEmul
-This project rely on Teensy board to build a keyboard mouse emulator allowing to automate tests via hardware keyboard/mouse
+This project rely on Teensy board in order to build a keyboard/mouse emulator.
+It can be control via UART (Usefull for automated tests)

-#Prerequisite for developement
+# Prerequisite for developement
 1) Download and install arduino 1.8.19 https://downloads.arduino.cc/arduino-1.8.19-windows.exe
 2) Download and install https://www.pjrc.com/teensy/td_158/TeensyduinoInstall.exe

-#Quick start
+# Quick start
 ## Flash it
 1) Download and install https://www.pjrc.com/teensy/teensy.exe
 2) Start and load .hex file from this projet